opensearch-project/documentation-website/_im-plugin/notifications-settings.md

 ## Configuring notification settings

-When creating long-running operation notifications using the API, you can configure the `lron_config` using the `task_id` and `action_name` parameters as follows:
+You can configure long-running operation notifications through the API by using the `task_id` and `action_name` parameters:

 - **One-time setting**: If you pass `task_id` in the `lron_config` object, the task runs one time and the setting is automatically deleted when the task ends.
 If you pass both `task_id` and `action_name`, `action_name` is ignored but may be useful to you for searching and debugging notification settings.
 - **Global, persistent setting**: If you pass `action_name` and not `task_id` in the `lron_config` object, the task is global and persistent and applies to all operations of this action type.